a-rich/DJ-Tools/docs/how_to_guides/check_beatcloud.md

 ## How it's done
 1. If using the `CHECK_TRACKS_SPOTIFY_PLAYLISTS` option, ensure that the playlist names configured for that option exist as `playlist name: playlist ID` mappings in `spotify_playlists.yaml`
+    - you'll have to add these manually (grab the playlist ID from the URL when opening the playlist in the browser)
+    - playlist names don't necessarily have to match the actual name of the playlist...they're just used to lookup the IDs when configuring `utils` options
-1. Configure `CHECK_TRACKS_SPOTIFY_PLAYLISTS` and / or `CHECK_TRACKS_LOCAL_DIRS` to contain the playlist names and absolute paths, respectively, to the tracks you want to compare with the Beatcloud
+1. Configure `CHECK_TRACKS_SPOTIFY_PLAYLISTS` and / or `CHECK_TRACKS_LOCAL_DIRS` to contain the playlist names and / or absolute paths, respectively, to the tracks you want to compare with the Beatcloud
 1. Run the command `djtools --check-tracks`

 ## Example